Sprunckt/acoustic-sfw/README.md

 Note : A minor bug was later fixed at commit [ed6a084](https://github.com/Sprunckt/acoustic-sfw/tree/ed6a084bcfe4791c5ca21fbb51872413f200cd7b) with a negligible impact on the reported results.
+A bug in the case where the separation constraints in room generation were different (not tested in the paper) has also been fixed and the most recent version of the code should be used.

 ## 1 - Basic intructions